 We’re not recommending one specific brand here.
 Rather, shampoo for men’s curly hair needs to do two major things: One, remove all buildup from products, and two, hydrate your locks to prevent frizz and breakage.
 The result should offer some volume and a soft feel without stripping away your scalp’s natural oils.

 Conditioner complements this feel, helping keep the frizz to a minimum without weighing your hair down.
-As a bonus, conditioner for curly hair should add a bit of a shine while boosting its hydration.
+As a bonus, conditioner works wonders when you’re musing about how to style curly hair for men – it adds a bit of shine while boosting its hydration.

 A Range of Styling Products

 Whether your curls are loose or tight, dry or oily, you’ll want to have a mix of the following in your arsenal:

 - Styling oil: It’s the lightest of the light on this list, contrary to impressions, that’s basically a hair serum that delivers extra hydration.
 Moroccan argan oil is one of the more common options out there, and only a relatively small portion is needed to create that soft-yet-shiny look that won’t succumb to frizzing the moment a hint of moisture is in the air.

 - Curling Cream: As the next level up, this product has a bit more body than styling oil, but essentially does the same thing, defining curls and infusing them with a touch more hydration.

 - Gel: Not every formula will do, as you’ve likely found.
 The perfect gel to sue when you’re stuck on products for how to style curly hair for men is to make sure you avoid stripping it of moisture and then help define its shape.
 As a tip, avoid anything with alcohol in the ingredients, as this may potentially over-dry your hair and scalp.